 1. To provide basic skills in project management and problem solving in robotics and other mechatronics systems.

 2. To provide an appreciation of electrical engineers’ responsibilities in the context of sustainable development.

 3. To raise the awareness of environmental issues, and examine the principles and tools for sustainable product design.

 4. To provide a practical understanding of the pressures facing the industry in terms of integrating Sustainable Design into an established product development process (e.g. internal drivers, legislation).

 5. To provide an appreciation of current range of tools and resources available for Sustainable Design and understand how to use some of the most common tool (e.g. Life Cycle Analysis).

-6. To know how to build an electronic robot from a given circuit diagram.
+6. To know how to build control and drive circuits for a smart robotic system from a given circuit diagram.

-7. To improve computer literacy and to develop the ability to solve 'real' engineering problems by numerical methods using MATLAB.
+7. To improve computer literacy and to develop the ability to solve 'real' engineering problems by numerical methods.